tychu/master_thesis_T-FFTRadNet/ReadMe.md

 # Training

-Train the model with Optuna (hyper-parameter tuning)
+The models are trained using Optuna for hyperparameter tuning, which helps find the best model configuration.

 ## Hyperparameter tuning with optuna
-To do hyperparameter tuning
+To start hyperparameter tuning with Optuna, run the following command:
 ```
 $ python /imec/other/dl4ms/chu06/T_FFTRadNet/RadIal/6-Train_optuna.py --config /imec/other/dl4ms/chu06/T_FFTRadNet/RadIal/config/RD_matlab_server_config.json --trials 2
 ```